Why Is It Called A 3 in 1 Commode

-A transport commode – This a type of a commode with wheels which can also be used to transport your loved one from A to B if they have mobility issues.
+A transport commode – This a type of commode with wheels which can also be used to transport your loved one from A to B, if they have mobility issues.

 This model with small casters is an attendant transport commode and requires that a caregiver pushes the commode.

 Self-propelling transport commode

 Self-propelling transport commode – this is a transport commode for those individuals who are able to propel themselves.

 Just like the attendant transport commode, these can be used as a transport chair, a commode and very often over a toilet.